Bl4ckCyb3rEnigm4/sharecode-fixer-by-Bl4ckCyb3rEnigm4/README.md

 # sharecode-fixer-by-Bl4ckCyb3rEnigm4
-This is a tool created by me for nsane and fixes sharecodes.
+This is a tool created by me for nsane.
+I made this program in AutoIt from scratch, this one should work for every sharecode format.
+Just start it, it's portable, no need to install it.
+I provided also the source code, in the case you'll use the code, you have to credit me .
+When started the tool will fix every sharecode you copy and it'll alert you using a notification.
+When you don't want to use the tool, just close it from the tray icon, by clicking on it with the right button and selection "close".
 ---------------------------------------------------------------------------
 |                 if you use my code you have to credit me.               |
 ---------------------------------------------------------------------------